-A commentary on communist enbassies as channels for subversion; a news analysis on the U.S. students who visited Cuba; Assistant Secretary Martin's Los Angeles speech; a neve analysée en Cuban subversion es en obstacle in the normalization of V.S.-Soviet relations: a threepart series on university autonomy in Latin America; a feature on the latter of a Colombian student who went to Cuba on a scholarship and was distilusioned by the commist indoctrination; a comentary on the Guevara's recent Sticle on revolutionary strategy; and a commentary on gustrilla training in Guba.
-Hany of these items were repeated several times in the broadcasts.
-The "Rendervous with Guba" hour carried four or five commentaries when finist and interviews mightly on economic and political developmente inside Cuba.
-Of special note, the Cuban radio and Castro himself reacted anguily to Voice of America broadcasts about the Cuevera's article and to commontarles that Cuba had accepted en agricultural role in the commist bloc and had postponed its plans to industrialize.
+A convertary on communist embassies as channels for subversion; a news analysis on the U.S. students who visited Cuba; Assistant Secretary Martin's Los Angeles speech; a news analysés on Guban subversion as an obstacle in the normalization of U.S.-Soviet relations: a threepart series on university automony in Latin America; a feature on the latter of a Colombian student who went to Cuba on a scholarship and was disillusioned by the commutet indoctrination; a commutery on the Guevara's recent article on revolutionary strategy; and a communiary on guotrilla training in Guba.
+Many of these items were repeated several times in the broadcasts.
+The "Rendezvous with Guba" hour carried four or five comentaries that fain and interviews nightly on economic and political developmente inside Guba.
+Of special note, the Cuban radio and Cestro himself reacted engrily to Voice of America broadcasts about Che Guevara's article and to commontaries that Cuba had accepted an agricultural role in che · the commist bloc and had postponed its plans to industrialize.